- Contact information

 Oakfield: Parking is available in Oakfield at the city park on North Second Street.

-Horicon Marsh: Parking is available at the Marsh Haven Nature Center parking lot and the National Wildlife Refuge parking lot, both about 0.25 miles east of the trail on State Highway 49.
+State Highway 49: A parking lot on the north side of State Highway 49 is adjacent to the trail.
+Parking is also available at the National Wildlife Refuge parking lot, about 0.25 miles east of the trail off State Highway 49.

 Juneau: Parking is available in Juneau at the city park on Lincoln Street.